Ron Paul: 2020 presidential election

-COVID-19 pandemic statements

-On March 16, 2020, Ron Paul criticized the government, media, and public responses to the nascent COVID-19 pandemic in a column for his website.
-He dismissed claims of a death rate higher than the flu as "a claim without any scientific basis" and said that the "chief fearmonger of the Trump Administration is without a doubt Anthony Fauci, head of the National Institute of Allergy and Infectious Diseases at the National Institutes of Health," who Paul claimed was "serving up outright falsehoods to stir up even more panic."
-He stated, "People should ask themselves whether this coronavirus 'pandemic' could be a big hoax...That is not to say the disease is harmless.
-Without question people will die from coronavirus.
-Those in vulnerable categories should take precautions to limit their risk of exposure.
-But we have seen this movie before.
-Government over-hypes a threat as an excuse to grab more of our freedoms.
-When the 'threat' is over, however, they never give us our freedoms back."
+2024 presidential election

+In April 2023, in an episode of The Ron Paul Liberty Report titled "President Kennedy?", Paul praised then-Democratic (later Independent) presidential candidate Robert F. Kennedy Jr. for his stances on noninterventionism, the pharmaceutical industry, and crony corporatism, saying "[Kennedy's] baggage is telling the truth" and advocated for his participation in the major party presidential debates.

+A few days before the election, Elon Musk expressed interest in having Paul join the proposed Department of Government Efficiency during a second Trump presidency, which Musk has suggested could help cut the U.S. federal budget by up to US$2 trillion.
+Paul responded that he was happy to discuss the idea with Musk, although declined any "official position" within the new department.

 Personal life

 Paul has been married to Carol (Carolyn) Wells since 1957.
 They met in 1952 when Wells asked Paul to be her escort to her 16th birthday party.
 They have five children, who were baptized Episcopalian: Ronald, Lori, Randal, Robert, and Joy.
 Paul's son Randal (Rand) is the junior United States senator from the state of Kentucky.
 Raised a Lutheran, Paul later became a Baptist.
 Since 1995, Carol Paul has published the Ron Paul Family Cookbook, a collection of recipes she and her friends contributed, and which was sold in part to support Ron Paul's political campaigns.
 His life and career is the subject of the 2012 film Ron Paul Uprising.

-Paul and his wife currently reside in Lake Jackson, Texas.
-He enjoys riding a bicycle and exercising every day.
+Paul and his wife reside in Lake Jackson, Texas.

-On September 25, 2020, Paul was hospitalized after appearing to slur his words while speaking during a livestream event.
+On September 25, 2020, Paul was hospitalized after slurring his words while speaking during a livestream event.
 Paul later posted a photo of himself in a hospital bed to his Twitter page, along with the statement "I am doing fine.
-Thank you for your concern".
+Thank you for your concern."
 In April 2021, following Paul's absence from his daily show, the Ron Paul Liberty Report, his co-host Daniel McAdams revealed Paul's daughter, Lori Pyeatt, had recently died.